zhangxz18/uccl/p2p/README.md

 Notes:
 * You can specify `NCCL_IB_HCA=mlx5_2:1` to control which NIC and port to use.
 * If you see errors like `message size truncated`, it is likely caused by NCCL version mismatch.
 We suggest specifying `LD_PRELOAD=<path to libnccl.so.2>`.
-* To benchmark dual direction transfer, you can run `benchmark_nccl_dual.py` with the same commands as above.
+* To benchmark dual direction transfer, you can run `benchmark_nccl_dual.py`.
+* This also works for AMD GPUs.

 ### Running NIXL with UCX backend